jonnow/witteron/README.md

-# witts-chat
+# witterOn
-An invite only instant messaging app built with Node and Sockets.
+An invite only instant messaging app built with Node, Fastify and Socket.io.